awslabs/graphstorm/examples/temporal_graph_learning/README.md

 **Step 2: Pre-processing the raw data into GraphStorm/DGL's data structure**

-Run the command to convert the data into the required raw format:
+Run the command to convert the data into the required raw format by splitting the edges by time:
 ```
 python3 gen_graph.py
 ```

-Once successful, the command will generate a set of folders and files under the `./DATA` folder, which contains pre-processed graph data recognizable by the GraphStorm's graph construction tool.
+Once the command is successfully executed, it will generate a set of folders and files within the `./DATA` folder.
+These files contain pre-processed graph data that can be recognized and utilized by GraphStorm's graph construction tool.
+The generated files include:
+- `edge-paper-cite_{time}-paper.parquet` files for edge type "paper-cite-paper" that contain interactions between nodes for each day
+- `node-paper-{parquet_split}.parquet` files for node type "paper" and contain node features.
+These node features are divided into multiple parquet splits to comply with parquet's maximum row requirements.
+- `author_{train/val/test}_idx.json` which specify the indices for the training, validation, and test sets.
+- `partition_config.json` which store the file paths for the aforementioned files.

 Afterward, you can use the graph construction tool to create the partitioned graph data with the command below:

 ```